OneDrive/apidoctor/readme.md

 ### Check-docs Command
 The `check-docs` command ensures that the documentation is internally consistent.
+It verifies that:

-It verifies that JSON examples are proper JSON, that API methods that accept or return a specific resource type have valid request/response examples, and that the metadata in the documentation is formatted properly.
+* The JSON examples are proper JSON
+* The API methods that accept or return a specific resource type have valid request/response examples
+* The metadata in the documentation is formatted properly

 | Option                   | Description                                                                                        |
 |:-------------------------|:---------------------------------------------------------------------------------------------------|